bluecadet/bric-nymeetup/presentation.md

 # Paragraphs!

+^ LEGO Bricks example.
+Many types/colors of bricks, can be combined in diffrent ways.

 ^ Today I want to:
 Walk us through our process with BRIC.
 Second some Cool stuff we did.